This post contains affiliate links, learn more here.

 How can we tackle these worries and help kids manage them?
 Try this wall of worries activity!

-Take red and green construction paper and cut it into brick sized pieces.
-Glue a green piece to a red piece.
+Before group starts, take red and green construction paper and glue them together.
+Cut them into brick sized pieces.
 Tape it on a flat wall or surface in a brick pattern with all the red surfaces facing out.

-Start by talking about Worry Wall and how he takes over kids brains and makes them worry too much.
-Generate some ideas of what kids might worry about.
-It can be worries they themselves really have or worries they think kids may have.
+In group, generate some ideas of what kids might worry about.
+It can be worries they themselves really have or worries they think other kids may have.
 They could have worries about home or school, family or other kids.

-Now it’s time to defeat Worry Wall!
-Pick up each worry and generate ideas as a group for defeating worry wall.
+Now it’s time to tackle those worries.
+Pick up each worry and generate ideas as a group for managing those worries.
 Write the strategies you’ve come up with on the green side and place it on the wall away from the red bricks, visually taking the “wall” apart.
 Keep going until all the bricks are flipped to the green side with positive strategies for defeating worries.